 What I use on our Airplane

 To see the seat reviewed on board the airplane, check out my 90 second video below!
 It shows the Mighty Fit 65 DX inside our six-seat Piper M600.
-I made it short and to the point, as lightweight travel seats are pretty basic in function.

 OTHER TOP CONTENDERS